Sweet potato vs Pumpkin - Health impact and Nutrition Comparison

 Pumpkin and sweet potato both have an acidic pH value.
 The pH of sweet potatoes falls in the range of 5.3 to 5.6 (4).
 Pumpkins have a very similar acidity with a pH value of 5.26 to 5.77 (4).

 The potential renal acid load or the PRAL value is an alternative way of evaluating the acidity of foods.
 This value demonstrates how much base or acid the given food produces inside the body.

-Pumpkin and sweet potatoes have the same exact PRAL value, equal to -5.6.
-The negative value shows us that these foods are alkalizing and therefore produce more base in the organism.
+Pumpkin and sweet potatoes have the exact same PRAL value, equal to -5.6.
+The negative value shows us that these foods are alkalizing and therefore produce more bases in the organism.

 Weight Loss & Diets

 Sweet potatoes contain a moderate level of calories, while pumpkins are low in calories.